Sharing trends and real world examples of innovation and best practice in cycle logistics

 Who is involved?

 RIPPL is Amsterdam-based writer and researcher Tom Parr, and Nijmegen-based cycle-logistics consultant Jos Sluijsmans.
 Jos is also Director of the International Cargo Bike Festival.
-We are currently funded by Topsector Logistiek, through the Dutch sustainable mobility organisation Connekt and the city of Groningen.
+We are currently funded by Topsector Logistiek, through the Dutch sustainable mobility organisation Connekt and looking for extra financial support to continue the publication of best practices of pedal powered logistics.

 What are your aims?